samgould2/PEGG2.0/docs/_build/html/_sources/quickstart.rst.txt

    neutral_p53 = library.neutral_substitutions(gene_name, chrom, strand, start_end_cds, chrom_dict)

 PEGG contains additional functions for aggregating mutations for a particular gene.
-There's also a **library_maker()** function that combines all of the above functions to generate libraries in one shot.
+There's also a **library.library_maker()** function that combines all of the above functions to generate libraries in one shot.
 **For a full example that highlights all of the library_design functionality, see the Jupyter notebook tutorial.**

 Visualizations